Nikolar1/NoteEncrypt/README.md

 # NoteEncrypt
-An android apps for taking an keeping encrypted notes
+An android app for taking and keeping encrypted notes